trickstercache/trickstercache.org/content/en/docs/getting-started/new-changed-2.0.md

 - **Request Rewriters**: You can now chain a collection of [request rewriters](/docs/request-handling/request_rewriters/) for more robust request transformation possibilities
 - **Cache Purging**: We now support purging specific cache items by Key (on the public ports) or Path (on the mgmt port).
 Read more in the [cache documentation](/docs/caching/caches/)
 - **Simulated Latency**: You can use Trickster for [Simulated Latency](/docs/request-handling/simulated-latency/) in lab environments
-- We've added support for InfluxDB 2.0 and Flux Query Language and are targeting support for InfluxDB 3.0 in Trickster v2.1.x.
+- We've added support for InfluxDB 2.0 and Flux Query Language, plus InfluxDB 3.x via the native v3 HTTP API (SQL and InfluxQL) and an optional Apache Arrow Flight SQL (gRPC) proxy.
+See the [InfluxDB support doc](/docs/time-series-caching/providers/influxdb/) for details.

 ### Configuration & Security
 - **YAML Configuration**: Trickster 2.0 uses YAML for configuration instead of TOML